‘The hardest thing to get over was being a victim. I am a man, a strong men. Men don’t get abused'. 38 year old man from South Australia.

 - Interested in and ready for sex (at all ages)

 This restrictive model of manhood is often presented as something natural, with the suggestion that men are just born this way and that a 'real man' doesn't have to work at being a man.
-In reality, we 'learn to become a man:' these ways of being a man aren't the product of our biology.
+In reality, we 'learn to become a man' from a very young age: these ways of being a man aren't the product of our biology.
 In growing up, men and boys learn to live and be compared to this idealised model, soon finding out if they are not acting in a way considered man enough!

 Some technical stuff